Expungement

 • Deprivation of the right to possess and carry weapons from one year and one day to eight years.

-• Deprivation of the right to reside in certain places or go to them, for a period of six months to five years.
+• Deprivation of the right to reside in certain places or go to them for six months to five years.

-• Prohibition to approach the victim or those of his relatives or other persons determined by the judge or court, for a period of six months to five years.
+• Prohibition to approach the victim or those of his relatives or other persons determined by the judge or court for six months to five years.

-• Prohibition to communicate with the victim or with those of his relatives or other persons determined by the judge or court, for a period of six months to five years.
+• Prohibition to communicate with the victim or those of his relatives or other persons determined by the judge or court, for six months to five years.

 • The proportional fine, whatever the amount, except as provided in paragraph 7 of this article.